 We want you to have a good time while you are here, so casual dress is fine.
 Shorts, jeans and t-shirts are the norm around here.
 The weather in Siloam Springs is relatively moderate, but it would be a good idea to check out the weather before your visit.
 In the case of rain, we will provide you with umbrellas for your tour.

 How do I request a meeting with an additional department or office on campus?

 If you want to visit with a department or office on campus other than one listed on the Visit Request form, just leave us a note in the "Additional Information" section and we will do our best to set it up for you.

 If you will be spending the night on campus, plan on bringing a sleeping bag, pillow, towel and toiletries.
 You never know when you might be invited for a game of ultimate Frisbee or sand volleyball, so some athletic apparel might also be a good idea.
 The JBU bookstore and California Cafe will also be open if you would like bring some cash to purchase some JBU apparel or snacks.

 Absolutely!
 We encourage you to bring a friend and will reimburse you for gas if you bring four or more students in the same vehicle.
 Each student must register individually and just mention that you are coming together.

 Northwest Arkansas Regional Airport (XNA) is 30 minutes from campus and Tulsa International Airport (TUL) is approximately 80 minutes from campus.

-If you are coming for an individual visit, you will want to start your day at the Admissions Office.
+If you are coming for an Personal Visit, you will want to start your day at the Admissions Office.
 We will have a parking spot reserved for you.
-If you are coming for a Visit Day, check-in will be in the Simmons Great Hall.
+If you are coming for a Preview Day, check-in will be in the Simmons Great Hall.